npvincent/gradle-capsule-plugin/DOCUMENTATION.md

 Preferrably, file an issue if the capsule version is out of date.

-If you really wish to use a different version of capsule, you can rewrite the `capsule` dependency configuration:
+If you really wish to use a different version of capsule, you may use this snippet to rewrite a dependecy configuration:

 ```groovy
 configurations.capsule.dependencies.clear()